 Orchestral Tracks

-That recording is lost now to time (probably rightly so), so I recently programmed a mockup.
+That recording is lost now to time (probably rightly so), so I recently programmed a mockup in my studio.
 The original score did not include any brass, so I added some new parts.

 So, after lying in a box in my studio for 42 years, the Sonata now makes its public debut!
 I must say it’s not bad for my first orchestral composition at the age of 20.

 The String Quartet #1 goes back more than 40 years to my time at UCLA.
 It was composed as part of the requirements for my master’s degree.
 I remember struggling with it as it didn’t jive with my musical sensibilities at the time.
-Not long after that, I decided to leave the program (foregoing the master’s degree, which I didn’t deem relevant to what I wanted to do) and venture out into the real music world.
+Not long after that, I decided to leave the program (foregoing the master’s degree, which I didn’t deem relevant to what I wanted to do – wrie music for film and TV) and venture out into the real music world.

 The Woodwind Trio Theme and 3 Variations also goes back more than 40 years to my time at UCLA.
 I’m not sure the woodwind trio ever got a performance – if it did, it was not recorded.
 This is a recent recreation of the trio.